These mole facts were designed to give you a basic understanding of an animal that has plagued homeowners for years.

 Moles are pretty unique animals.

-Many of us are familiar with their tunnels and dirt mounds but most of us don't know a whole lot about the actual mole itself.
+Many of us are familiar with their tunnels and dirt mounds, but most of us don't know a whole lot about the actual mole itself.

-Just think about it…….how many times have you actually seen a mole in your yard actively digging a tunnel system or searching for food?
+How many times have you actually seen a mole in your yard actively digging a tunnel system or searching for food?

-Chances are if you're like most people you've never actually witnessed a mole at work, only its aftermath.
+Chances are, if you're like most people you've never actually witnessed a mole at work, only its aftermath.

 To simplify things we've created a list of interesting and informative facts to better understand this small yet destructive animal.

-- Moles are insectivores from the family Talpidae and live most of their lives underground rarely coming to the surface.
+Moles are insectivores from the family Talpidae and live most of their lives underground, rarely coming to the surface.

-- When a mole digs a meter of tunnel underground it takes between 400-4,000 times as much energy compared to walking that same distance on the surface.
+When a mole digs a meter of tunnel underground it takes between 400-4,000 times as much energy compared to walking that same distance on the surface.

-- On average a mole will eat about 45-50 pounds of earthworms or insects in one year.
+On average a mole will eat about 45-50 pounds of earthworms or insects in one year.